systemd/mkosi/mkosi.md

   the artifacts that were created locally in `$BUILDDIR`, but ultimately plan to discard the final image.

+`--prepare-script=`

+: Takes a path to an executable that is invoked inside the image right after installing the software packages.
+It is the last step before the image is cached (if incremental mode is enabled).
+  This script is invoked inside a `systemd-nspawn` container environment, and thus does not have access to host resources.
+  If this option is not used, but an executable script `mkosi.prepare` is found in the local directory, it is automatically used for this purpose (also see below).

 `--postinst-script=`

 : Takes a path to an executable that is invoked inside the final image